 • If the circumstances have changed in your home country when you apply for a second TPV or a SHEV, you should seek migration advice.

 • If your TPV or SHEV application is refused you will only be able to appeal to a special quasi-judicial body known as the Immigration Assessment Authority.

 HOW WE CAN HELP WITH YOUR TPV OR SHEV APPLICATION

 One of the main issues that can arise with a TPV or SHEV Visa application is difficulty of showing that you continue to hold a well-founded fear of persecution for reason of race, religion, nationality, imputed political opinion or membership of a particular social group.
 Additionally, there are stringent identity and character requirements which can complicate your application process.

 The agents at Summit Migration are experts in this area, specialising in drafting legal arguments that use country information, expert opinion and case law to give your application the best chance of success.

-Our Immigration Lawyers can advise you on which Protection Visa Pathway is best for you, and with demonstrating to the Department of Home Affairs that you are in a genuine, ongoing relationship.
+Our Immigration Lawyers can advise you on which Protection Visa Pathway is best for you, and with demonstrating to the Department of Home Affairs that you meet the convention definition of a refugee.
 Please contact us today for further information and advice.

-This page provides a summary of the Temporary Visa regime as at December 2018.
+This page provides a summary of the TPV/SHEV regime as at May 2019.
 Australian immigration law is complex and it changes on a regular basis.
-We strongly recommend that you contact us to confirm the requirements for a Partner Visa and consult with one of our solicitors and Registered Migration Agents.
+We strongly recommend that you contact us to confirm the requirements for a Protection Visa and consult with one of our solicitors and Registered Migration Agents.